Online

 Today

-A Broker in Insurance, classified as ANZSCO Code 222113 acts as an individual agent providing customized insurance solutions for diverse types like insurance for life, fire, accident as well as industrial.
+A Insurance Broker, classified as ANZSCO Code 222113 acts as an individual agent providing customized insurance solutions for diverse types like insurance for life, fire, accident as well as industrial.
 In contrast to insurance agents that are limited to products offered by an individual firm, brokers work independently to provide their customers with the most appropriate coverage options through a variety of insurance providers.
 This article is intended to give the complete outline of the steps to becoming an Insurance Broker, with a particular focus on the requirements, obligations, qualifications and the prerequisites for the job.

 Insurance Broker discussing policy details with a client in an office setting.